-Conditional uses are those that can be allowed if approved by the Planning Commission and City Council and they meet the requirements of section 10-12-33 and 10-12-29 in this code.
+Conditional uses are those that can be allowed if approved by the Planning Commission and City Council-and they meet the requirements of section 10-12-33 and 10-12-29 in the city-code.
+It should be demonstrated that the proposed use is in concert with the General Plan, and zoning ordinances.
+The following can be allowed as conditional uses: